Water Conservation tips

 Use some or all of the steps below to help you save water and hundreds of dollars a year just by following these water conservation help tips.

-Use a water timer for all plants, lawns, trees, and shrubs.
+Use a water timer for all plants, trees, and shrubs.
+Use a sprinkler system for your lawn.

 Save water by using a drip system.
 Check your yellow pages for landscaping or drip system for installations.
 Most drip systems are inexpensive and easy to install.